andykallian/pvsneslib/Import-maps-from-Tiled.md

 The map used in the tutorial is this one:
 <a target="_blank" href="https://user-images.githubusercontent.com/2528347/198873690-096676c1-71af-4082-93ca-a2cf0a7a04c1.png"><img src="https://user-images.githubusercontent.com/2528347/198873690-096676c1-71af-4082-93ca-a2cf0a7a04c1.png"></a>

+Click on the map and save it on your hard drive, inside a directory for this tutorial.

 ## Install Tiled

 Go to https://www.mapeditor.org/ and download Tiled for your operating system (download is available at https://thorbjorn.itch.io/tiled).